sevaa/dwex/README.md

 Pairs well with
 ---------------

 For a free general purpose GUI ELF file visualizer, see [horsicq/XELFViewer](https://github.com/horsicq/XELFViewer).
+They also have a viewer for [Mach-O](https://github.com/horsicq/XMachOViewer) and [PE](https://github.com/horsicq/XPEViewer) binaries.